haller-group/SSMLearn/fastSSM/readme.md

 fastSSM and fastSSMplus locate spectral submanifolds (SSMs) from data and compute their reduced dynamics in the normal form.
 [1]

-To add fastSSM(plus) to the matlab path, run the following matlab commands:
+To add fastSSM(plus) to the matlab path, run the following matlab commands from the directory where you cloned this repository:

     cd SSMLearn/
     install